 The garden is always in need of maintenance so even though the major work has been completed, it’s still possible for you to get involved in this community project.
 Learn more about volunteering at Whickham Hermitage Community Garden.

-In July 2020, The Orangery Cafe in the Garden was taken over by the creative team behind Watergate Cafe.
+In 2022, The Orangery Cafe in the Garden was taken over wonderful new owners, Zoe and Mark.

 The Original Garden